saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 #### FAIL
-Combine with other file manipulation commands, `LOADEXEC` or `LOADSRAM`
+Combine with other file manipulation commands, conditions or `LOADEXEC` or `LOADSRAM`.
+There may be more...

 ```
 IF FAIL COPY "mass:/MYFOLDER" "mc0:/MYFOLDER